tarcisiotmf/earth-metabolome-initiative.github.io/content/authors/defossez_emmanuel/_index.md

 ---
 # Display name
-title: "John Booh"
+title: "Emmanuel Defossez"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "booh_john"
+- "defossez_emmanuel"

 # Is this the primary user of the site?
 superuser: true

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: EMI Supporter
+role: EMI Initiator

 # Organizations/Affiliations
 organizations: